pq-code-package/pq-code-package-hackathon/project-onboarding.md

                 - any other relevant access into
         - anything else relevant...

-    - Alternatively in the issue specify the source repo to migrate the code from & engage in a discussion as to the best way to acheive this
+    - Alternatively in the issue specify the source repo to migrate the code from & engage in a discussion as to the best way to achieve this

+## Teams

+All access should be controlled through teams

+To be written

+Branch Protection
+Approvals
+other settings
+project setup